Weltensegler

 Weltensegler G.m.b.H. was a German aircraft company formed by Friedrich Wenk, who became its Technical Director.

 Wenk developed tailless gliders and entered one in the 1921 Rhön gliding competition held at the Wasserkuppe, from 8 August to 25 August 1921.

-The designer Alexander Lippisch was an employee.
+The aeronautical engineer Alexander Lippisch was an employee.

 History

 Friedrich Wenk had experimented with model gliders since his teen-age years and discovered that tailless gliders would fly with swept back wings and forward centres of gravity.
 Stabilising moments in Wenk's designs were provided by swept back wing-tips set with negative incidence relative to the rest of the main-plane.

 After limited success, Wenk was fortunate enough to secure financial backing, allowing him to form Weltensegler G.m.b.H. to design and build his designs.

 In 1921 Weltensegler entered a glider in the Rhön competition.

 That same spring, Lippisch designed the Falke, a low-wing monoplane which was structurally unsound.
 The wing was removed and tested as a hang glider, before being enlarged and, in the winter of 1921-22, incorporated in the Alexander training glider.

 1923 saw Fritz Stamer design another training glider the Bremen, with Lippisch designing its wing.
 Lippisch also designed another trainer, Djävlar Annamar, which was a braced monoplane.
 The Steinmann Company would later build an improved version.